Maxnor899/small-audio-toolkit/README.md

 ## Overview

 This toolkit provides a reproducible framework for analyzing audio signals using proven methods.
-It is particularly suited for exploring intentionally designed audio signals (game design, ARGs, steganography) without automatic semantic interpretation.
+It is particularly suited for exploring intentionally designed audio signals (game design, ARGs, steganography) without automatic semantic interpretation. i hope most questions are answered in this project's wiki, so please read it !

 ## Key Principles